Canopy is the community advocate for Palo Alto’s urban forest

 Canopy brings awareness of the environmental, social and economic benefits of the urban forest.
 Canopy also informs the city on how civic projects impact existing public trees, and communicates the importance of selecting climate-appropriate, site-appropriate new trees.

 Canopy provides advice and expertise to city and school district staff and elected officials.
-Our outreach efforts inform the community of upcoming educational projects and meetings and ways they can get involved as advocates or volunteers.
+Our outreach efforts inform the community of upcoming educational projects and meetings, and the various ways they can get involved as advocates or volunteers.

 The Palo Alto urban forest is aging and faces compounded threats